 Levels 3-5: Your program is licensed and in good standing, plus it:

 - Has been assessed and rated by a Colorado Shines Quality Rating Assessor based on points in five categories

 - A Quality Rating Assessor will assess ratings at Levels 3-5.
 Clayton Early Learning has contracted with the State to provide Ratings Administration.

-Programs that are participating in Colorado Shines are eligible for one-time capital improvement funding of up to $7,500.
+Programs that are participating in Colorado Shines may be eligible for capital improvement funding of up to $7,500 every other fiscal year.